Updated Feb 19, 2026

 For the best results, consider a dual-storage strategy: save each message and response as individual records in a "Messages" collection (for UI display) while maintaining a single "History" text property in a "Conversations" record.
 This allows you to provide context to AI models without overwhelming the system.

-Be cautious with how much history you store.
+Be cautious with how much history you include in each AI prompt.
 Longer prompts consume more tokens, which can quickly fill the AI model's context window.
-To manage costs and avoid hitting limits, periodically clear older stored history.
+To manage costs and avoid hitting limits, periodically clear older stored history while keeping the full record in your database for analytics and training purposes.

 Deploying Chatbots Across Platforms with Adalo